DEVILS (17-17-10) at RANGERS (23-17-4)

 Last 10: New Jersey 2-6-2, New York 7-2-1

 Season series: The teams have split the opening two games of the four-game set.
 New York Rangers goaltender Henrik Lundqvist made 29 saves in a 3-2 victory at Prudential Center to even the season series March 19.
-Rich Nash scored 7:25 into the second period to break a 2-2 tie.
+Rick Nash scored 7:25 into the second period to break a 2-2 tie.
 The clubs will meet once more in the regular season, April 27 at Madison Square Garden.

 Big story: Fans can anticipate a Stanley Cup Playoffs-type atmosphere when these Hudson River rivals square off.
 A loss of any kind to the Rangers will eliminate New Jersey from postseason contention, while winning in regulation is nearly as important.
 If the Devils need overtime or a shootout to get two points, the one point earned by the Rangers will make a playoff berth for New Jersey even less likely.
 Each team enters having won its past two games.

 "This is a must win [on Sunday]," Devils coach Peter DeBoer said.
 "That will be a man's game.
 They've got an opportunity to close us out, and I'm sure they're going to relish that, and we'll have to get off the bus and be ready to compete."

 Devils: The return of defenseman Anton Volchenkov, who has finished serving his four-game suspension for an elbowing incident April 10, could provide a boost, but DeBoer hasn't come out and stated that the hard-hitting Russian would be reinserted into the lineup.
 The Devils have put together a two-game winning streak for the first time since March 21-23 and the team has allowed two goals in those two matches.
 After spotting the Panthers a 2-0 lead in the opening eight minutes Saturday, New Jersey scored six unanswered, including a pair by Patrik Elias, to secure the victory.